 Competitive and Market Research

 Every department can benefit from competitive and market research.
-CI allows product marketers to keep a competitive edge with pricing, and they can also use the intel to create effective sales collateral.
+Competitive Intelligence (CI) allows product marketers to keep a competitive edge with pricing, packaging, messaging, and more.
+They can also use the intel to create effective sales collateral, such as up-to-date battlecards.
 Understanding the market is key for understanding what your customers want, and how you stand out against competitors.
 You can learn a lot about your competitors from what customers are saying.

 Arming your sales team with relevant collateral can make all the difference between winning and losing a deal.
-Once competitive and market research is conducted, product marketers can leverage the intel to create competitor profiles, product briefs, and case studies.
-In addition, providing the sales team with key talking points can prepare them for answering tough questions from prospects.
+Once competitive and market research is conducted, product marketers can leverage the intel to create battlecards, product briefs, case studies, and more.
+In addition, providing the sales team with key talking points can prepare them for answering tough questions from prospects and preparing them to handle any competitive objection that comes their way It’s important to remember that sales enablement is critical for every stage of the sales funnel, so it’s important to listen to your sales reps and provide them with the most relevant materials to help them win.

 What is Product Management?